Axion-modified photon propagator, Coulomb potential and Lamb-shift: Introduction

 Our treatment is organized as follows.
 Firstly, in Secs.~\ref{sec:QKAA} and \ref{poMS}, techniques known from effective field theories are exploited for establishing the vacuum polarization tensor within an accuracy of the second order in the axion-diphoton coupling.
 There we show that, despite the electrically neutral nature of ALPs, the polarization tensor closely resembles the one obtained in QED.
 The similarity is stressed even further in Secs.~\ref{ACPseca} and \ref{ACPsecb}, where various asymptotes of the polarization tensor are established and the general expression for the axion-Coulomb potential is determined.
 The latter outcome is presented in such a way that a direct comparison with the Uehling potential can be carried out.
 Also in Sec.~\ref{ACPsecb}, we derive the corresponding modification to the Lamb-shift and emphasize the problematic introduced by both the effective scenario and the use of atomic $s-$states.
-In Sec.~\ref{ACPsecc} we provide some estimates and discuss the advantages and disadvantages of testing ALPs via excited states in $\rm H_\mu$.
-Finally, in Sec.~\ref{conclus} we expose our conclusions, whereas in the appendix a brief discussion on the sensitivity levels associated with precision tests of the axion-modified Coulomb law via experiments of Cavendish-type is presented.
+In Sec.~\ref{ACPsecc} we give some estimates and discuss the advantages and disadvantages of testing ALPs via excited states in $\rm H_\mu$, whereas in Sec.~\ref{conclus} our conclusions are exposed.
+Some details about the particle-ghost content of the theory are provided in Appendix~\ref{App1}.
+Finally, in Appendix~\ref{Appendix} the sensitivity levels associated with precision tests of the axion-modified Coulomb law via experiments of Cavendish-type are presented.